g-leech/argmin-gravitas/_posts/2019-06-14-standard-meta.markdown

 summary:    What are the background assumptions of contemporary analytic philosophy?
 confidence: 60%
 importance: 2
-count:
+wordcount:
 ---

 The duration and depth of disagreement among philosophers - 2000 years, on pretty much everything - is funny.
-Why do we care?
+Why are we surprised by the failure?

-I think we care because of a particular metaphilosophy that is frustrated by persistent disagreement.
-Call the following set of claims the _Standard Analytic Metaphilosophy_:
+I think we care because a particular metaphilosophy is frustrated by persistent disagreement.
+Call the following set of claims the _Tacit Analytic Metaphilosophy_:

+conceptual realism: concepts have one true definition.

-1. _Metaphilosophical realism_: Suitably sharpened philosophical questions have one objective answer. <a href="#fn:1" id="fnref:1">1</a>
+1. _Metaphilosophical realism_: (Suitably sharpened) philosophical questions have one objective answer. <a href="#fn:1" id="fnref:1">1</a>
 2. _Metaphilosophical naturalism_: "Philosophy is just one part of the empirical attempt to understand Nature." <a href="#fn:2" id="fnref:2">2</a>
 3. _Metaphilosophical optimism_: The effort to obtain answers to these questions is both possible and important.
 4. _Metaphilosophical idealism_: The context of discovery of philosophy is not relevant to its context of justification.